Hoi An Lantern Festival – Full Moon | Dates & Things to Do

 What to See at the Lantern Festival

-Currently, more and more activities are taking place every day, not just during the Hoi An Lantern Festival.
+These days, more and more activities take place every day and not just during the Hoi An Lantern Festival.
+It’s a bit of a shame, although the Lantern Festival remains a special night.

 1. Streets Lit by Lanterns

-One of the unique features of the Lantern Festival is that the businesses in the old town, as well as the public lighting, turn off their lights to make way solely for the lighting of lanterns and candles.
+One of the unique aspects of the Lantern Festival is that businesses in the old town, as well as public lighting, turn off their lights to let only lanterns and candles illuminate the streets.
 This creates a magical spectacle.

-When I arrived in Hoi An in 2012, it was even stricter: the shops were only allowed candles and nothing else.
-Nowadays, the shops often keep just one light on.
+When I arrived in Hoi An in 2012, I was working in a restaurant in the old town.
+Back then, it was even stricter—we were only allowed to use candles on the tables, nothing else.
+Today, shops often keep a single light on.

 2. Boat Ride

-Note that the Lantern Festival attracts a lot of people and you will not be alone on the river… but for me, it remains one of the activities not to be missed during the full moon.
+Keep in mind that the Lantern Festival attracts a lot of people, and you won’t be alone on the river… but in my opinion, it’s still one of the unmissable activities during the Full Moon.

 3. Local Sellers of Paper Lanterns with a Candle

-At the port of Hoi An, you will find sellers of paper lanterns (often children and elderly people).
-This is not specific to the Lantern Festival.
-As previously mentioned, you can combine this activity with a boat ride.
+At the Hoi An port, you’ll find vendors selling paper lanterns (often children and elderly people).
+This isn’t specific to the Lantern Festival.

-Locals pray for themselves and their loved ones, concerning health, work, money, and more.
-In Buddhist festivals, people pray for the wandering souls waiting to be reborn.
+Locals pray for themselves and their loved ones, for health, work, money, and more.
+During Buddhist festivals, people pray for wandering souls waiting to be reborn.

 4. Visiting the Pagodas of the Old Town

-As previously mentioned, the Lantern Festival is also a Buddhist celebration.
+As mentioned earlier, the Lantern Festival is also a Buddhist celebration.
 This means that Vietnamese people go to pagodas to pray.
-On this occasion, entry to the pagodas in the old town is free, allowing you to visit them without a ticket.
+On this occasion, entry to the old town pagodas is free, allowing you to visit without a ticket.

 The atmosphere in the pagodas during the festival is incredibly lively.
-Frankly, I recommend visiting one of the old town’s pagodas if you have the chance to be in Hoi An during the festival.
+Honestly, I highly recommend visiting one of the old town pagodas if you have the chance to be in Hoi An during the festival.

 5. Breaking the Clay Pot Game